roderickjackson-bradley/socket_io_app/work/w07/d5/01-03-django-intro/django-intro.md

 From the start, we'll be following the better practice of using a more capable database by configuring each of our Django projects to work with PostgreSQL.

-To use PostgreSQL, we need to do one-time install of the **psycopg2** Python package:
+To use PostgreSQL, we need to do a one-time install of the **psycopg2** Python package:

 ```
 $ pip3 install psycopg2-binary
 ```

-`psycopg2` is the most popular library that enables Python applications to interface with PostgreSQL.
+`psycopg2` is a popular library that enables Python applications to interface with PostgreSQL.

 #### Create a Database for the Project